 It’s amazing what you can do with a blank slate — or a blank T-shirt.
 Again, the internet has some great ideas for both kids and adults so you can take the “guesswork” out of finding a great costume.

 COSTUME IDEA: Guess Who?
 Board Game Pieces

 SUPPLIES NEEDED: Blank T-Shirts, poster board, scissors, fabric T-shirt paint & marker.

 Keep an eye on the grocery store coupons and "buy one, get one" deals, and buy in bulk when you can -- especially if you're anticipating a lot of trick-or-treaters this Halloween.
 Another way to save on candy is to substitute bags of popcorn (already popped) in Halloween baggies, or to hand out some other type of goodie (toys, pencils, stickers) that you happen to have a surplus of.

 SUPPLIES NEEDED: Clear garbage bag, balloons, printed logo of your favorite jelly bean.

 From all of us at Security National Bank, have a safe, happy, and affordable Halloween!

-Sign up for SNB's :90 second newsletter, and get savings ideas handcrafted and delivered to your inbox each month.
+Sign up for our Security Matters email newsletter for great savings ideas, handcrafted and delivered to your inbox each month.